Do you ever feel the “not working” guilt? Or feel terribly guilty about taking breaks?

 BUT I needed a break so I planned to take a week off of my blog to simply “relax” and allow my body to rest.
 It’s always during these rest times that I realize I do not know how to rest.

-Related: How to rest when you’re a workaholic.
+Related: How to Rest When You’re a Workaholic.

 During this break, I allowed myself to invest time cleaning and organizing–basically finish all the tasks I put off during grad school, while watching shows I’ve been meaning to watch.